Pandemic Orders and industry requirements are regularly updated

 Employees have a duty to take reasonable care of their own and others health and safety in the workplace.
 This includes cooperating with actions taken by their employer to comply with the OHS Act or Regulations.

-Employers must identify hazards and, if necessary, assess the level of risk to the health of employees from exposure to coronavirus (COVID-19) at their workplace.
+Employers must identify hazards and, if necessary, assess the level of risk to the health of employees from exposure to COVID-19 at their workplace.
 Employers must consult with health and safety representatives (HSRs), if any, and employees, so far as is reasonably practicable.

-Risk of exposure to coronavirus (COVID-19) in the retail industry can arise from:
+Risk of exposure to COVID-19 in the retail industry can arise from: